Trustee Patricia A. Dixon is a member of the Pauma Band of Luiseño Indians. She resides on the Pauma Indian reservation.

-She is the first known American Indian to graduate from the University of San Diego earning a B.A. in American History with minors in religious studies and sociology, and an M.A. in American history.
-She has also done graduate work at St. Thomas Seminary, Denver, Colorado, graduate work in history at University of California, Riverside, graduate work in religious studies at the University of San Francisco, participated in the Pre-law school program for American Indians at the University of New Mexico, and took courses in the UCLA Tribal Learning Community & Educational Exchange (TLCEE) an innovative legal and general education program housed at the UCLA School of Law
+She graduated from the University of San Diego earning a B.A. in American History with minors in religious studies and sociology, and an M.A. in American history.
+She has also done graduate work at St. Thomas Seminary, Denver, Colorado, graduate work in history at University of California, Riverside, graduate work in religious studies at the University of San Francisco, participated in the Pre-law school program for American Indians at the University of New Mexico, and took courses in the UCLA Tribal Learning Community & Educational Exchange Program.

 Ultimately, Trustee Dixon credits her late mother, Lorena Majel Dixon for her philosophy, “to take joy in what you do, to serve humbly, but to fight courageously for those whose voices are not heard.”